hak5peaks/ESP32-C5-WiFi-Scanner/README.md

 Once connected to the ESP32 C5s ap, simply open a web browser and navigate to `192.168.4.1` and click/touch `Wifi Recon`, the section will drop down revealing the graph and wifi information, this displayed information is updated every 8 seconds.

-## Read more about hardware

-You can read more about the hardware at: https://offensiveappliances.com/research/esp32c5/

 ## NOTICE

 This firmware was written purely as an example, use at your own risk and responsibility, there is no guarantee for support.